sync-for-science/imaging/README.md

         "code" : "CT"
       }]
     }],
-    "endpoint": {"reference": "#e"} // May be "contained" or external "contained": [{
+    "endpoint": {"reference": "#e"}, // May be "contained" or external "contained": [{
       "resourceType": "Endpoint",
       "id": "e",